Frequently Asked Questions

 Many specialist medical and health needs are catered for by a number of resident professionals.
 Due to regular visits from public and private specialists, you will be fortunate to find most medical services are available on the Highlands.

-Look in our local directory for a full listing of health services.
+Look in our Central Highlands Business Directory on the CHDC website for a full listing of health services.

 Q – Where is the ‘Central Highlands’ ?